vfarcic/devops26/manuscript/12-prow.md

 We created a Go-based project called `jx-prow`, entered into the local copy of the Git repository `jx` created for us, and started watching the activity.
 After a while, the output have all the steps in the `Succeeded` status, and we can stop the watcher by pressing *ctrl+c*.

 W> At the time of this writing (April 2019) there is a bug that causes the overall pipeline build to report as `Running` even though all the stages are `Succeeded`.
+The build change the information in the staging envinronment which, in turn, initiated another build that will deploy the application to staging.
+The issue is that one build does not correctly track the other.
 If that happens in your case, feel free to ignore it and consider the build finished when the last stage (`Update`) is `Succeeded`.

 When we created a new project, Git sent a webhook to Prow which, in turn, nootified the system that it should run a pipeline build.
 Even though different processess are running build in serverless Jenkins (e.g., Pipeline Operator and Tekton), the are functionally the same as they were before.
 We'll explore those processes later and for now conclude that a build was successfull and, as a result, we got the application deployed to the staging environment just as before when we used static Jenkins X. For now, we're mostly interested in ChatOps (or GitChat) features available through Prow.